 At Meadlands we love animals and for the last few years we have had weekly visits from Sika, who is a therapy dog.
 Sika is a black Labrador and spends some time at Meadlands in the ‘Bicycle Shed’ with Ms Davies.

-During his visiting hours, children can read to Sika, stroke her whilst talking to Ms Davies, or take her outside for a walk around our field.
+During his visiting hours, children can read to Sika and Chaplin, stroke her whilst talking to Ms Davies, or take her outside for a walk around our field.
 These sessions are so rewarding and have such a positive impact on our pupils.

 Dogs are increasingly being used in schools with great success.
-Below are just some of the benefits we continue to see from having Sika at Meadlands.
+Below are just some of the benefits we continue to see from having Sika and Chaplin at Meadlands.

 - a calming effect on pupils

 - improved behaviour and concentration, reduced stress and improved self-esteem

 - encouraging expression, participation and confidence for all children